Profluent-Internships/ProCALM/README.md

 # ProCALM
 ProCALM (Protein Conditionally Adapted Language Model) is a method where Progen2-base is finetuned with conditional adapters for conditional generation of functional enzymes, based on EC number, taxonomy, or both.
 Model here is refered to as progen-conditional.
-This is the version of the repo cleared for external use.

 ## Setup and Installation
  We have provided `docker/Dockerfile` to build this image.
 Alternatively, model will run in a conda environment created using `docker/environment.yml`.
 All results can be downloaded from [here]() and unzipped to replace the `results/checkpoints` folder.